centreon/centreon-documentation/versioned_docs/version-20.10/getting-started/interface.md

 Then click on **Save**.
 Your interface is now translated.

 > If your language doesn't appear in the available language list, you can help the Centreon community to translate
 > the web interface.
-For more details go to  [How to translate Centreon](../developer/developer-translate-centreon.html).
+For more details go to  [How to translate Centreon].